eldraco/github-tasks/README.md

 ## Themes

+Personalize the control center to match your environment, from midnight terminals to sunlit monitors.

 - Press `Shift+1` through `Shift+0` to switch among the loaded theme presets.
 - Presets live as YAML files in the `themes/` folder; use `themes/default.yaml` or `themes/solarized_light.yaml` as starting points when authoring new ones.
 - Each preset defines both color rules (`style`) and a layout (`vertical`/`horizontal`).
 The first preset is used by default unless a persisted theme index is restored from the UI state file.